Enthalpy: History and etymology

 The term enthalpy was coined relatively late in the history of thermodynamics, in the early 20th century.
-Energy was introduced in a modern sense by Thomas Young in 1802, while entropy was coined by Rudolf Clausius in 1865.
+Energy was introduced in a modern sense by Thomas Young in 1802, while entropy by Rudolf Clausius in 1865.
 Energy uses the root of the Greek word ἔργον (ergon), meaning "work", to express the idea of capacity to perform work.
 Entropy uses the Greek word τροπή (tropē) meaning transformation or turning.
 Enthalpy uses the root of the Greek word θάλπος (thalpos) "warmth, heat".

 The term expresses the obsolete concept of heat content, as dH refers to the amount of heat gained in a process at constant pressure only, but not in the general case when pressure is variable.

-Josiah Willard Gibbs used the term "a heat function for constant pressure" for clarity.
+J. W. Gibbs used the term "a heat function for constant pressure" for clarity.

 Introduction of the concept of "heat content" H is associated with Benoît Paul Émile Clapeyron and Rudolf Clausius (Clausius–Clapeyron relation, 1850).